When is Assortment Optimization Optimal?: Assortments are Optimal under Sufficient Condition

 We show that the revenue difference $\Rev[\phi]-\Rev[S]$, which must be positive, can be expressed as a non-negative linear combination of $S$-adjusted prices for prefixes disjoint from $S$.
 We then use the relationship between $S$-adjusted prices and domination to show that under history-monotone futures, the set of $S$-disjoint prefixes can be partitioned into ``tiers'', over which the $S$-adjusted prices are monotone.
 This monotonicity ultimately helps us find an item $j\notin S$ and history $H$ for which changing $\phi_j(H)$ from 0 to 1 does not decrease $\Rev[\phi]$, completing the proof.

-\textbf{Intermediate concepts and results needed.} We now introduce the results based on $S$-adjusted prices and partitioning into tiers that are needed for our proof of \Cref{thm:mr}, which is presented afterward.
-We note that \Cref{def:sAdj} extends the $S$-adjusted prices from \citet{desir2020constrained} to be defined for prefixes instead of items, and \Cref{lem:revAdj} extends their externality-adjustment technique to arbitrary choice models.
+\textbf{Intermediate concepts and results needed.} We now introduce the results based on $S$-adjusted\footnote{We note that \Cref{def:sAdj} extends the $S$-adjusted prices from \citet{desir2020constrained} to be defined for prefixes instead of items, and \Cref{lem:revAdj} extends their externality-adjustment technique to arbitrary choice models.} prices and partitioning into tiers that are needed for our proof of \Cref{thm:mr}, which is presented afterward.
 Proofs of the intermediate results are deferred to \Cref{sec:defPfsMR}.

 \begin{definition}[$S$-adjusted Price for a Prefix] Consider any assortment $S$ and any realizable prefix $\rho$ disjoint from $S$.
 Then the $S$-adjusted price of $\rho$ is defined to be

 \end{definition}